-In addition, Minpaku is now promoting the “Info-Forum Museum” project.
-The project aims to share the information concerning its collection such as artifacts, photos and videos, with not only researchers and users at home and abroad, but also people pf source communities as original producers (for photos, with local communities as subjects), and put newly gained insights into the database for subsequent sharing, leading ultimately to new joint research, joint exhibition, and community activities.
+In addition, Minpaku is promoting the “Info-Forum Museum” project.
+The project aims to share information about its collection, such as artifacts, photos and videos, with not only researchers and users at home and abroad but also with local communities as original producers (for photos, with local communities as subjects), and add the newly gained insights into the database for subsequent sharing, leading ultimately to new joint research, joint exhibition, and community activities.

 I sincerely ask for your continued cooperation and support in implementing our activities.